 - The Board of Directors has established clear policies on fair treatment to each group of stakeholders for implementation and measurement of policy effectiveness in order to prevent infringement of stakeholder right and to redress violations of stakeholders’ legal rights.

-- The Company sets a policy toward its business competitors in a way consistent with international practice and the legal framework for business competition with good business ethics, professionalism and transparency.
+The Company sets a policy towards its business competitors in a way consistent with international practice and the legal framework for business competition with good business ethics, professionalism and transparency.
 The Company will not spy on or fraudulently obtain of its competitors’ trade secrets.
 The Company practices are as following:

 - The Company will compete with professional integrity and shall treat competitors with fairness under the applicable rules and regulations of the competition.